cx-language/cx/doc/spec.md

 > _defer-statement_ → `defer` _expression_ `;`<br>

-The _expression_ will be evaluated when leaving the function in which the _defer-statement_ is located.
+The _expression_ will be evaluated when leaving the scope where the _defer-statement_ is located.
+Multiple deferred expressions are evaluated in the reverse of the order they were declared in.

 ???: Allow increment/decrement statements and assignments in `defer` body?